 Mohamed Anas Sirajur Raheem

-Mohamed is a New Zealand Immigration Lawyer with VisaEnvoy and an enrolled Barrister and Solicitor of the High Court of New Zealand.
-He is also admitted as a lawyer in the Supreme Court of Queensland.
+Mohamed is an enrolled Barrister and Solicitor of the High Court of New Zealand, specializing in immigration law.

 His areas of expertise and interest are in the fields of General Skilled Migration, Temporary Work (Long and Short Stay), Business visas, Partner, Parent and Child Visa streams.